-- Chambers USA: International Trade: Intellectual Property (Section 337) (National), 2007 - 2010
+- Chambers USA: International Trade: Intellectual Property (Section 337) (National), 2007 - 2017

-- Chambers Global: International Trade: Intellectual Property (Section 337) (United States), 2008 - 2011
+- Chambers Global: International Trade: Intellectual Property (Section 337) (United States), 2008 - 2017

-- Legal 500: Intellectual Property: Patent Litigation - International Trade Commission, 2008
+- Legal 500: Intellectual Property: Patent Litigation - International Trade Commission, 2008-2017

 Professional and Community Involvement

 - Founder and Former President, International Trade Commission Trial Lawyers Association

 - Chairman of the Legislation Committee, International Trade Commission Trial Lawyers Association